qt-dork/ewie.online/content/blog/The Cohost Minnesota Wake.md

 <figure style="--areas: 'a' 'b' 'f'">
 <img alt="The plaza of the park.
 People are walking around." src="https://cdn.ewie.online/IMG_0216.jpeg">
 <img alt="The training home group eating food together.
 The focus of the image is on the food.
 We’re eating some curry, falafel, and fries." src="https://cdn.ewie.online/IMG_0217.jpeg">
-<figcaption>Image taken by me!
+<figcaption>Images taken by me!
 Goodbye!</figcaption>
 </figure>

 It was a really nice trip!
 You’d think I would wrap up a post like this with a segment about how much cohost meant to me, but what I really learned is that it’s really nice to meet up with people in real life.
 Almost everyone was a new face that I didn’t see on cohost at all, but we all had something in common, and I had a really good time meeting them.
 I really want to see them all again some time soon.

-In a way, it’s fitting the the real cohost, and the only cohost I have left now (besides all the blogs!
+In a way, it’s fitting that the real cohost, and the only cohost I have left now (besides all the blogs!
 I love you guys!), is the friends we made along the way.
 Although I mostly didn’t make any of these friends along the way, and I only made them in real life after the site shut down and we all touched grass together.

 <style>
 figure {